-To start the dryer, close the door, select a cycle (if necessary) and push START.
+To start the dryer, close the door, select a cycle and drying temperature, then push START.
 The dryer will start tumbling when the START button is pushed.

 To stop the dryer, open the door or turn the Cycle Control Selector to the OFF position.